huggingface/huggingface_hub/docs/adding-a-library.md

   for examples.
 - Finally, the meat of the changes is to be applied to each pipeline you would like to see enabled for your model.
   Modify the files `app/pipelines/{task_name}.py` accordingly.
 Here too, look for the `IMPLEMENT_THIS` sample and edit to fit your needs.
-Feel free to add any pipeline you need if it isn't among the others.
+While keeping in mind that we aim for our pipelines to be as generic as possible, feel free to add any pipeline you need if it isn't among the others.
+If you run into any issues, please [open an issue](https://github.com/huggingface/huggingface_hub/issues/new) so that we may take a  look and help you out.

 For additional information, please take a look at the README available in the`api-inference-community` [folder](https://github.com/huggingface/huggingface_hub/tree/main/api-inference-community).
 This README contains information about the tests necessary to ensure that your library's docker image will continue working.